shever/prophage/README.md

 - 1.phage
       %%Four kinds of prophage proteins and their distributions.
 Each column: strain ID\tprotein label\tposition**
-      %%transposase\n
+      - transposase
-      %%integrase
+      - integrase
-      %%tail protein
+      - tail protein
-      %%terminase
+      - terminase
-      ::protease:: ~This one is evenly distributed in bacteria chromosomes.
+      - protease  ~This one is evenly distributed in bacteria chromosomes.

 ##for plotting GC-curve: